Thomas Butler was born in Cadamstown, County Kildare in 1820.

 The daughters of Alex and Olive were Gloria who married William Cox of Tardun and Doreen who married Brian Lindsay of Geraldton.
 Both Gloria and Doreen produced offspring and they, grandchildren

 Doreen has authored a wonderful short story on Tenindewa, titled, “To Sow the Barley”, and in doing so has done an immeasurably beneficial service in preserving the history of the area.
-By coincidence the original Lady of the House of the Tenindewa North Road home, Kathleen Rumble (nee Palmer) also wrote a similar style but equally valuable story titled “Memories of a Migrant”.
+By coincidence the original Lady of the House on the Tenindewa North Road (Doreen’s childhood home), Kathleen Rumble (nee Palmer) also wrote a similar style but equally valuable story titled “Memories of a Migrant”.
 These two stories have become the foundation of our history www.tenindewa.com website

 Paddy and Keith successfully ran the properties until the untimely passing of Paddy in 1990.
 Keith and Elaine had moved to Mullewa to semi-retirement by 1988 and then they fully retired to Geraldton in 2005 where Keith passed away in 2012.